Robdel12/DropKick/readme.md

 -
 * Opened DropKick menus on Internet Explorer 7 will be covered by other DropKick containers if they are vertically stacked and too close together.

+Found a bug?
+Please [let me know](https://github.com/JamieLottering/DropKick/issues).

 How to use:
 -
 Please see examples.html or [the DropKick homepage](http://jamielottering.github.com/DropKick/) for usage

+What next:
+-
+Got an idea for improving DropKick?
+Or maybe a bug fix?
+Please feel free to fork a copy and submit a pull request!

+Created by:
+-
+[Jamie Lottering](http://twitter.com/jamielottering), default theme designed by [Addison Kowalski](http://twitter.com/addisonkowalski)